 The ABS mode can be switched during the journey.
+When the ABS mode Road is active, ABS controls both wheels.

-When the ABS mode Road is active, ABS controls both the front wheel.
+When the Offroad ABS mode is active, ABS only controls the front wheel.
 The rear wheel is no longer controlled by ABS and may lock during braking maneuvers.
+The indicator lamp ABS REAR lights up.